-4.28.3 Computer Resources
+4.28.3 Computer Resources (Revised 5-9-2016)

-Community residents using College computer resources are subject to the Information Technology Policy found on the East Central College website at www.eastcentral.edu.
+Community residents using College computer resources are subject to all applicable policies and procedures related to the acceptable use of these resources.
 All community users must abide by the posted hours and rules of operation in any open computer lab.